LeiRui/M4-visualization-exp/M4-visualization-exp/README.md

     - `exp3_res.csv` for varying chunk overlap percentage,
     - `exp4_res.csv` for varying delete percentage,
     - `exp5_res.csv` for varying delete time range.

-In these csv, counting from 1, the 2th column is the query execution time of M4, and the 3th column is the query execution time of M4-LSM.
+4. In the result csv, counting from 1, the second column is the query execution time of M4, and the third column is the query execution time of M4-LSM.
+5. `run-[datasetName].sh` is a script that runs all experiments (from exp1 to exp5).
+If you want to run a single experiment expN (N=1/2/3/4/5), you can run `run-[datasetName]-[N].sh`.
+Again, the result csv is `exp[N]_res.csv`.

-## Guides to "7.3 Ablation Study"
+## 4. Guides to "7.3 Ablation Study"

 >   Corresponding to Figure 20 in the paper.